Akron Law Review

-Celebrating its 48th anniversary, the Akron Law Review is a scholarly legal publication of The University of Akron School of Law that produces an annual volume of four issues for use by scholars, practitioners, and judges.
+Now in its 53rd year, the Akron Law Review is a scholarly legal publication of The University of Akron School of Law that produces an annual volume of four issues for use by scholars, practitioners, and judges.

 The strength of the Akron Law Review has also been noticed by those in the legal academy and courts.
 In a 2007 article, Professor Alfred Brophy recognized the Akron Law Review, among other journals, including the Boston College Law Review and the Indiana Law Review, as a “significant improver” in number of times its articles are cited by other law journals.
 See Alfred L. Brophy, The Emerging Importance of Law Review Rankings for Law School Rankings, 78 U. Colo.
 L. Rev. 35, 42 (2007).

-More recently, Jared Klaus, an associate in Porter Wright’s litigation department and a member of the firm’s appellate practice group, noted that the Akron Law Review has been cited by the Ohio Supreme Court Justices more times in the past decade than any other journal.
+More recently, a 2015 article from Volume 42 of the Akron Law Review was cited in an amicus brief to the Supreme Court of the United States in the case Trump v.
+Anderson (Case No. 23-719).
+See brief amici curiae of Akhil Reed Amar, et al. Jared Klaus, an associate in Porter Wright’s litigation department and a member of the firm’s appellate practice group, noted that the Akron Law Review has been cited by the Ohio Supreme Court Justices more times in the past decade than any other journal.
 See Jared Klaus, Law Reviews: An Undervalued Resource, 26 Ohio Lawyer, May/June 2012, at 28.
 This is truly an accomplishment for the Akron Law Review because not only does it highlight the success we have had thus far, but it showcases the potential impact your article can have in shaping the law if you elect to publish with the Akron Law Review.

 Members of the Akron Law Review contribute to the publication by editing the articles selected for publication and by writing their own notes and comments.
 By editing selected articles, staff members improve their own editing, writing, and citation skills while being exposed to different areas of law.
 The Editor-in-Chief and the Editorial Board oversee the selection, editing, and publication process.